coddingtonbear/saleae-enrichable-spi-analyzer/README.md

     MySimpleAnalyzer(sys.argv[1:])
 ```

-The following methods can be implemented for interacting with Saleae:
+The following methods can be implemented for interacting with Saleae Logic:

-* `get_bubble_text(frame_index, start_sample, end_sample, direction, value)`: Set the bubble text (the text shown in blue above
+* `get_bubble_text(frame_index, start_sample, end_sample, direction, value)`:
-  the frame) for this frame.
+  Set the bubble text (the text shown in blue abov the frame) for this frame.
   By default, no bubble is shown.
-* `get_markers(frame_index, sample_count, start_sample, end_sample, mosi_value, miso_value)`: Return markers to display at given sample points.
+* `get_markers(frame_index, sample_count, start_sample, end_sample, mosi_value, miso_value)`:
+  Return markers to display at given sample points.
   By default, no markers are displayed.
-* `get_tabular(frame_index, start_sample, end_sample, mosi_value, miso_value)`: Data to display in the tabular "Decoded Protocols" section.
+* `get_tabular(frame_index, start_sample, end_sample, mosi_value, miso_value)`:
+  Data to display in the tabular "Decoded Protocols" section.
   By default, uses the bubble text for each channel.

 See the example `custom_class.py` for an example of this in use.